gnilk/testrunner/README.md

 # Version history
 ## v1.2-DEV
 - Added ability to configure dependencies between cases within a library
+- Added wild cards for modules and test case specification on cmd line
 ## v1.1
 - Internal refactoring and clean-up
 - Added ability to list test cases `-l` and not execute `-x`